Does the Cyclist Liability coverage comply with my personal liability umbrella policy’s underlying limit requirement?

 Last updated

-To comply with a personal liability umbrella policy, Velosurance offers cyclist liability limits up to $300,000 that will satisfy most, if not all, underlying limit requirements.
-This amount will be used to mount a legal defense and, if necessary, settle the claim.
+Every umbrella requires an “underlying liability limit” on the policies beneath it, a buffer that must be exhausted before the umbrella starts paying.
+Velosurance offers cyclist liability limits up to $500,000, which satisfy most, if not all, underlying limit requirements.
+That amount funds your legal defense and, if necessary, settles the claim.

 Back to all FAQs